 Add it to your Habit Tracker

 Many who use a planner are trying to not only keep their lives organized but also meet goals.
 A habit tracker is a wonderful way to meet goals as you insert it into your daily habits.
 I love this bullet journal habit tracker.
 Isn’t it simply gorgeous?!
-If you are a Happy Planner girly like me, you might enjoy this instant download from Etsy.
+If you are a Happy Planner girl like me, this book-reading planner will fit perfectly into your classic-sized planner.

-Add reading to your habit tracker, categorize by how many pages you want to read a day, by name of the book, or genre of books you’d like to read.
+Add reading to your habit tracker, and categorize by how many pages you want to read a day, by the name of the book, or the genre of books you’d like to read.

 Use a Color-in Book Printable Shelf

 One of the most creative ways I have seen of tracking books in a planner is by using a printable bookshelf.
 I mean, how cute is that?!
-Whoever initially came up with that idea is pure genius, not only can you track what you want to read, but you also let those creative juices flow as your bookshelf gets colored in a doodled.
-I love that this half sheet insert has a separate sheet for both the book list read and a book wish list.
+Whoever initially came up with that idea is pure genius, not only can you track what you want to read, but you also let those creative juices flow as your bookshelf gets colored in a doodle.
+I love that this half-sheet bookmark or insert has a separate sheet for both the book list read and a book wish list.
 This keeps separate those books which you want to read and the books that you have read.

 This is just a fun reading log printable!